Exceptional Research Opportunities Program (EXROP)

 • Future funding opportunities, including a second summer experience, participation in previewing advanced science courses, and graduate school support

-EXROP is open to students from racial, ethnic, and other groups—including students from disadvantaged backgrounds—that are underrepresented in science in the United States.
+EXROP is open to undergraduate students who are (i) motivated toward careers as academic scientists, (ii) from racial, ethnic, and other underrepresented groups in the sciences, and (iii) committed to the advancement of diversity and inclusion in the sciences.
 Students must be nominated by an HHMI professor, a director of an HHMI-funded undergraduate program at a college or university, or a faculty member at an active Science Education Alliance (SEA) school.
 A nominated student need not be from the same institution as the HHMI-affiliated faculty nominator and the faculty nominator is not responsible for writing a letter of recommendation unless asked to do so by the student.
 Once accepted into the program, students are matched with HHMI scientists who have volunteered to provide mentored research experiences.

 Additional eligibility requirements are:

-• Students can not receive funding during the summer from another organization.
+Students who do not receive funding during the summer from another undergraduate research program.
 Examples of programs include MARC, RISE, IMSD, or other similar sources of funding.

-• Interest in graduate school and potential for excellence in graduate-level work
+Students interested in graduate school and who have the potential to excel in graduate work

-• Potential to become a future leader in academic science
+Students who have the potential to become our future leaders in academic science

-• U.S. citizenship is not required, but international students must complete federal tax forms and provide U.S. tax payer identification information
+Students must be able to complete federal tax forms and provide us with their U.S. tax payer identification information to receive the $5,000 stipend

 Competitive EXROP candidates have demonstrated they are: